 For the next installment in my series of posts detailing the editing process, I’m going to tackle two types of editing at once.
+What is the difference between copyediting and proofreading?
 The terms copyediting1 and proofreading are often used interchangeably.
 In fact, the two are technically quite different.
 The easiest way to remember the difference is to understand the origin of each word.
 To know if you’re ready for copyediting or proofreading, let’s take a look at the etymology of each term.

 Editing the Copy